Faculty of Research & Knowledge Exchange

 Autumn 2025 R&KE faculty Writing Retreat

-A Testimonial: How Our Writing Retreat supported Shabana's Journey
+Testimonials: How Our Writing Retreat has supported our Community

 Academic Writing Opportunity | July 2025